carbon-language/carbon-lang/docs/design/README.md

 3. The use of wrappers and generic programming, including templates, to minimize or eliminate runtime overhead.

-This feature will have some restrictions, only a subset of Carbon APIs will be available to C++ and a subset of C++ APIs will be available to Carbon.
+This feature will have some restrictions; only a subset of Carbon APIs will be available to C++ and a subset of C++ APIs will be available to Carbon.

 -   To achieve simplification in Carbon, its programming model will exclude some